AFS365/ya-hello-wordl/README.md

 # ya-hello-wordl
-Just getting back into it
+Just getting back into it.
+The instructions I'm reading are not the best.
+However this is just a learning cure.